India Oxenberg May Take The Fall For Keith Rainiere In Nxivm Sex Cult Scandal, ‘Daily Mail’ Reports

-India Oxenberg, the 26-year-old daughter of Dynasty actress Catherine Oxenberg, may be willing to take the fall for sex trafficking and forced labor charges made against alleged Nxivm cult leaders Keith Raniere and Smallville actress, Allison Mack, The Daily Mail reports.
+India Oxenberg, the 26-year-old daughter of Dynasty actress Catherine Oxenberg, may be willing to take the fall for sex trafficking and forced labor charges made against alleged Nxivm cult leaders Keith Raniere and Smallville actress, Allison Mack, the Daily Mail reports.
 The Daily Mail claims that they spoke to a publicist for the group who said that India is willing to shoulder responsibility if it means that Raniere will avoid jail time.

 Page Six reports that Oxenburg was seen working at a restaurant in Manhattan on Sunday and was reluctant to talk to the press.